shilpisirohi12/Simple-Sentiment-Analysis-for-Tweets/README.md

 ```

 ## Processing the Tweets
 We are getting the stream of the tweets.
-To handle that we need to create a Listener class where we will write our logic to pre-process the tweets adn save the analysis into the file.
+To handle that we need to create a Listener class where we will write our logic to pre-process the tweets and save the analysis into the file.
 We need to override two methods of Listener class - on_data() and on_error()
 ### on_data() function
 This function is responsible to fetch the tweets one by one.
-There are lots of data in a tweet like datetime, id, location, tweet text, likes, retweets etc. As we only interested in text.
+There are lots of data in a tweet like datetime, id, location, tweet text, likes, retweets etc. As we are only interested in text.
 So we will extract that data.
 Each tweet will be pre-processed.
 Converted into Blob which contains all the sentences.
 Then sentiment polarity of each sentence is calculated.

 **Fetching Tweet text**
 ```python